 Celiac Disease

-- Celiac disease (CD) is a systemic immune-mediated disorder caused by a permanent sensitivity to gluten in genetically susceptible individuals.
+Celiac disease (CD) is a systemic immune-mediated disorder caused by a permanent sensitivity to gluten in genetically susceptible individuals.

-- Refers to children who present predominately with malabsorptive symptoms including diarrhea, abdominal pain, vomiting, and abdominal distention in the setting of suboptimal growth and irritability
+- “Classic CD” refers to children who present predominantly with malabsorptive symptoms, including diarrhea, abdominal pain, vomiting, and abdominal distention in the setting of suboptimal growth and irritability.
+The majority of children presenting with CD do not have classic symptoms.
+For example, many have constipation rather than diarrhea.

-- Consists of severe watery diarrhea, electrolyte disturbances, dehydration, hypotension, and lethargy
+- “Celiac crisis” is a rare but serious manifestation of CD that consists of severe, watery diarrhea, electrolyte disturbances, dehydration, hypotension, and lethargy.

-- Some, but not all, of these “potential CD” patients develop CD over time on a gluten-containing diet
+- “Potential CD” refers to patients with positive serologic testing but no duodenal villous atrophy.
+Some of these “potential CD” patients progress to develop CD over time on a gluten-containing diet and should be monitored.

 - Females are more affected than males.